 "G-d took the man and placed him in the Garden of Eden to work it, l'ovdah, and watch it, l'shomrah" (Breisheet 2:15).

 A perfect world beckons.
 Everything is "very good" and man, as the centre of creation, is free to enjoy the fruits of G-d's labour.
-He is to “fill the earth and conquer it; dominate the fish of the sea, the birds of the sky, and every beast that walks in the land"(Breisheet 1:28).
+He is to “fill the earth and conquer it; have dominion over the fish of the sea, the birds of the sky, and every beast that walks in the land"(Breisheet 1:28).
 Man is truly living in paradise.
 All that is missing is a partner with whom to share his joy, for simcha is always enhanced when there are others to join the celebration.
-Thus, G-d prepares to create Eve.
+Thus, G-d prepares to create Chava.
 The pristine world has yet to be soiled by man's misdeeds.
 All man has to do is "work and watch" the Garden of Eden, not to destroy the beautiful potential that awaits.